 Networking is one of the most efficient ways to find new careers, whether looking for new employment, coming back to work after a gap in a job, seeking promotion or setting up a company.
-Networking is a critical element in creating your network and your reputation and is also crucial to the development of your brand.
+Networking is a critical element in creating your network and your reputation and is also as crucial to the development of your brand as building the right type of CV to take with you at networking events.
 Whether you are already working or looking for your next chance, it is essential to your professional success.
 Networking can occur individually, by telephone or at events such as trade shows, conferences or business events.
 Networking is the most popular and economical approach for smaller and domestic companies to generate new and repeated sales, whether through corporate organizations or other ways.
 Now let’s talk about some strategies for successful marketing:

 Get ready and prepared to remain late to events

 This is one of the vital networking points.
 When a meeting is underway, you can’t meet and chat with others.
 So you won’t get to connect with many people if you don’t arrive early and remain late.
 Make sure you’re also going around.
 You can’t meet others if you spend too much time with someone.
 You also prohibit and detest the individual to whom you are attached from circulating.
 If it is difficult to walk away from someone or a group, you might employ a few departure techniques.
 “Excuse me, for early morning meetings, I really need a cup of coffee this morning.”